queukat/web_socket/README.md

 * **Priority Queue:** Uses a priority queue to handle the ordering of incoming messages.
 * **Sequential Forwarding:** Ensures messages forwarded to the ordered server are in the correct sequence.
 * **Delay Measurement:** Records the minimum delay between receiving a message from the raw server and sending it to the ordered server.

+## Design Choices
+Throughout the development of **'WebSocketOrderedMessages'**, several design decisions were made to ensure efficient message processing and forwarding.
+Here's a breakdown of these choices:

+1. **Priority Queue for Message Ordering:**\
+Given that messages from the raw server can arrive out of order, a priority queue was chosen to efficiently order the messages based on their unique IDs.
+Messages with higher IDs are given higher priority, allowing us to easily retrieve the next expected message.
+This ensures that the messages are forwarded to the ordered server in the correct sequence without excessive sorting operations.

+2. **Buffering Strategy:**\
+Instead of immediately processing each incoming message, the application employs a buffering strategy.
+If the next expected message hasn't been received yet, the application buffers up incoming messages.
+This approach is particularly beneficial in scenarios where the expected message is slightly delayed, as it can be quickly processed once it arrives.
+This strategy reduces the number of operations and improves the overall efficiency of the message forwarding process.

+3. **Logging with 'log4j':**\
+Transparency and debuggability are crucial for any application.
+By integrating **'log4j'**, the application provides detailed logs of significant events, such as connections, message receptions, and forwardings.
+This choice not only aids in monitoring the application's performance but also facilitates troubleshooting.

 ## How It Works
 1. **Initialization:** On startup, the application establishes connections to both the raw and ordered WebSocket servers.